 Worker solidarity

 The economic cycle in America is tightly tied to the Christian calendar.
 “Winter break” always covers Christmas, and most workers have it off too.
 That’s not a surprising accident of the calendar.
 It was Christmas break in a less self-reflective era.
-Be a good ally to co-workers and students in other cultures, and help them get time off for the days that matter to others.
+Be a good ally to non-Christian co-workers and students.
+Plan around other life cycles and. holiday schedules.

 work party